kingsdigitallab/kdl/frontend/src/blog/ireal-rag.md

 ## Project Overview

-This prototype RAG system was developed as part of a larger dashboard project, aimed at exploring and discussing the implications of AI/ML technologies when applied to Indigenous data.
+This prototype RAG system (see [iREAL GitHub repository](https://github.com/kingsdigitallab/iREAL)) was developed as part of a larger dashboard project, in the context of the [iREAL project](https://kdl.kcl.ac.uk/projects/ireal/), aimed at exploring and discussing the implications of AI/ML technologies when applied to Indigenous data.
 The system processes historical records about Aboriginal schools operating in the state of New South Wales, Australia, and serves as a case study for the broader conversation about AI ethics and cultural sensitivity in digital humanities.

 ## Understanding RAG Systems in DH